Stelios Kazantzidis: Foreign audiences

-His song Bekledim da Gelmedin (I waited and you didn't come) was constantly played on the radio after the events of Bloody Christmas (1963).
-This was done to taunt Turkish Cypriots who had been expecting military relief from Turkey that never came.

 In the 1970s/80s, many Greek recording artists, including Kazantzidis, had recordings issued by the New York-based P.I.
 (Peters International) label, for the Greek diaspora in the USA.

 Minos also had Kazantzidis recordings issued in Israel, for the local market there.

 Death

 Kazantzidis died of a brain tumor on 14 September 2001.
 His death was an emotional event for Greece, as attested to by the many obituaries in appreciation of his life and work.
-Kazantzidis was given a state funeral through the streets of Elefsina (26 km from Athens) which was broadcast live on Greek television.
+His funeral through the streets of Elefsina (26 km from Athens) was broadcast live on Greek television.
 His music was also beloved by the Greek diaspora all over the world, capturing their feelings in the difficult post-war period.

 He was commemorated on a Greek postage stamp in 2010.

 Film

 Greek popular music had long been intertwined with Greek post-war cinema.
 In the 50s and 60s, almost every film contained portions of music performed on screen, often by Kazantzidis.